mstocco/mariostoc.co/content/traininglog/20200920-ironman2021-49weeksout.md

 [Last week](ironman2021-50weeksout), I missed scheduled training on two days; my goal this week is get all of the activities in.

 ## SUMMARY
-I feel like was at the **START OF A GOOD STREAK**
+I feel like I **STARTED A GOOD STREAK**

 My goal this week was to get every scheduled workout completed; weekly goal accomplished.
 [Monday](javascript:flkty.select(5);) was the hardest day for motivation but getting out on the TT Bike on [Tuesday](javascript:flkty.select(6);) under sunny skies set the tone for the remainder of the week.

-This was a **nine hour** week and a nice bump from the previous 3 weeks.
+This was a **&plusmn;nine hour** week and a nice bump from the previous 3 weeks.
 I am feeling good about the effort too.

 This was the first week of Autumn and the weather has changed accordingly.